 We may issue preferred stock in one or more classes or series with any rights and preferences which may be authorized by our board.
-The preferred stock, when issued, will be duly authorized, validly issued, fully paid and non-assessable.
+The preferred stock, when issued, will be validly issued, fully paid and non-assessable.
 Because our board has the power to establish the preferences, powers and rights of each series of preferred stock, our board may afford the holders of any series of preferred stock preferences, powers and rights, voting or otherwise, senior to the rights of the holders of our common stock.

-On September 30, 2010, there were 3.8 million shares of our 8.50% Series A Cumulative Redeemable Preferred Stock outstanding.
-A description of our 8.50% Series A Cumulative Redeemable Preferred Stock is set forth in our Articles Supplementary, dated April 22, 2004, filed on Form 8-A with the U.S. Securities and Exchange Commission (or the SEC) on April 23, 2004, and is incorporated herein by reference.
+On October 19, 2007, there were 3,840,000 shares of our 8.50% Series A Cumulative Redeemable preferred stock outstanding.
+A description of our 8.50% Series A Cumulative Redeemable preferred stock is set forth in our Articles Supplementary, dated April 22, 2004, filed on Form 8-A with the U.S. Securities and Exchange Commission (or the SEC) on April 23, 2004, and is incorporated herein by reference.